 MoSCoW prioritization, also known as the MoSCoW method or MoSCoW analysis, is a popular prioritization technique for managing requirements.
-The method is commonly used to help key stakeholders understand the significance of initiatives in a specific release.

-History of the MoSCoW Method
+What is the History of the MoSCoW Method?

-How MoSCoW Prioritization Works
+How Does MoSCoW Prioritization Work?

 Before running a MoSCoW analysis, a few things need to happen.
 First, key stakeholders and the product team need to get aligned on objectives and prioritization factors.
 Then, all participants must agree on which initiatives to prioritize.

 At this point, your team should also discuss how they will settle any disagreements in prioritization.
-If you can establish how to settle disputes before they come up, you can help prevent those disagreements from holding up progress.
+If you can establish how to resolve disputes before they come up, you can help prevent those disagreements from holding up progress.

 Finally, you’ll also want to reach a consensus on what percentage of resources you’d like to allocate to each category.